-If you’ve ever seen the movie Jurassic Park, then you probably already have a mental image of what a “raptor” looks like.
+If you've ever seen the movies Jurassic Park or Jurassic World, then you probably already have a mental image of what a "raptor" looks like.
 Would you believe there are real raptors flying the skies today?
-It’s true!
-Oh, and don’t believe everything you see in the movies…
+It's true!
+Oh, and don't believe everything you see in the movies…

 The word "raptor" comes from the Latin word rapere, which means "to seize or take by force."
 Raptor is a general term used informally to refer to all birds of prey.

 Bird enthusiasts occasionally limit their use of the term "raptor" to refer to birds of prey who hunt during the day.
 This separates them from nocturnal birds of prey, like owls.

 Birds of prey are those birds that hunt for food from the air.
 They have exceptional sight that allows them to spot prey from a great distance.
 In fact, birds of prey have the keenest eyesight in nature with rapid focus and superior depth perception.

 Some examples of birds of prey include hawks, vultures, falcons, condors, and eagles.
 They tend to have large curved beaks and sharp talons that are very powerful.